Jerry Dyer is the City of Fresno’s 26th Mayor, sworn into office on January 5th, 2021.

-Jerry earned his Bachelor of Science degree in Criminology from California State University Fresno and a Master’s Degree in Management from California Polytechnic University at Pomona.
+He earned a Bachelor of Science degree in Criminology from California State University Fresno and a Master’s Degree in Management from California Polytechnic University at Pomona.

-Jerry is also a graduate of the California Command College, where his peers recognized him as the Most Inspirational Student.
-In addition, Jerry is a graduate of the FBI’s National Executive Institute.
+During his police career, Jerry also graduated from the California Command College, where his peers recognized him as the Most Inspirational Student.
+In addition, he is a graduate of the FBI’s National Executive Institute.

-Jerry has served as the President of the California Police Chiefs Association and is a past recipient of the Joseph T. Malloy Award, the most prestigious award granted by the California Police Chiefs Association.
+Jerry has served as the President of the California Police Chiefs Association and 2nd Vice President of the Major Cities Chiefs Association.

-Jerry was chosen as a Paul Harris Fellow for Rotary International and was recognized in 2018 with a Life Time Achievement Award by the Fresno County Office of Education.
+He was chosen as a Paul Harris Fellow for Rotary International and was recognized in 2018 with a Lifetime Achievement Award from the Fresno County Office of Education.

-Jerry has been married to his wife, Diane, for 40 years and has been blessed with two children, and five grandchildren.
+Jerry has been married to his wife, Diane, for 41 years and has been blessed with two children and five grandchildren.
 The Mayor and his wife attend New Covenant Community Church in Fresno where in the past he served as a member of the Deacon Board.